 We currently have, and historically have had, a diverse customer base.
-For the three month periods ended June 30, 2022 and 2021, no individual customer represented greater than 10% of our total revenues.
-As of June 30, 2022 and March 31, 2022, no individual customer represented greater than 10% of our total accounts receivable.
+For the three and six month periods ended September 30, 2022 and 2021, no individual customer represented greater than 10% of our total revenues.
+As of September 30, 2022, one individual customer represented greater than 10% of our total accounts receivable, with a balance comprising 14.1% of our total accounts receivable.
+As of March 31, 2022, no individual customer represented greater than 10% of our total accounts receivable.